 Section 77/1 (10/1) of the Revenue Code defines an e-Service as “services including incorporeal property which are delivered over the Internet or any other electronic network and the nature of which renders their service essentially automated and impossible to ensure in the absence of information technology.”

-Here are some examples of electronic services:
+Here are some examples of electronic services based on our experience:

 The authorities gave a non-exhaustive list of e-Services excluded from this new e-Service VAT rule: